FadiMohammed2001/Hello-everyone/README.md

 # Hello-everyone

-this is first project in github
+This is the First project in GitHub.